 Skip to content

-Lying about 100 miles (1.5 hrs drive) along Gulu-Kampala highway, is a 70km2 Ziwa Rhino Sanctuary spreading over a diverse habitat characterized by wooded grasslands and wetlands where the only population of rhinos in Uganda today thrives.
-At the complex, increasing numbers up to 37 individuals of southern white rhinos undergo a breeding program that will enable the re-introduction of these species in their former grassland home range.
+Lying about 100 miles (1.5 hrs drive) along Gulu-Kampala highway, is a 70km2 Ziwa Rhino Sanctuary where the only population of rhinos in Uganda today thrives.
+In here, a breeding program is underway that will enable the re-introduction of these species in their former grassland home across the country.

 Rhino History In Uganda